uzh/ddm/README.md

 `USE_TZ = True`

-[^1]: For an overview on how to setup a local database for Django, see (the tutorial on digital ocean) [https://www.digitalocean.com/community/tutorials/how-to-create-a-django-app-and-connect-it-to-a-database#step-1-%E2%80%94-creating-the-database].
+[^1]: By default, the test project uses SQLite as a database backend.

+[^2]: If you are running a version of Python < 3.9, you might have to manually enable the JSON1 extension on SQLite for the migration to work properly.
+For an explanation on how to do this visit https://code.djangoproject.com/wiki/JSON1Extension.